 “The fact that this happened is not a surprise at all,” Beane told The Washington Post about the spread of analytics across sports.
 “Initially, it took longer than I would have expected.
 But once it gained momentum, it went faster than I would have expected.”

 “The most entertaining thing you can do is win games, and if you’re an executive you should do everything you can to make the smart and most efficient decisions you can make,” he added.
 “If that results in a less entertaining game to one or two people, there will be three people who like it more.
 Losing games isn’t entertaining for anybody.”

 It was starting in the 1980s when Bill James, a baseball fan and aspiring writer, attempted to expand the thought process beyond the numbers on the back of a baseball card and into what he called the “ever-expanding line of numerical analysis.”
 James eventually worked with STATS, Inc. – now Stats Perform – to publish books about his revolutionary statistics.

 Because of his work, he would become known as the Godfather of Sabermetrics – the Society for American Baseball Research (SABR).
-James inspired others to follow with their own ideas, statistics, formulas, articles and books, like John Thorn, Pete Palmer and David Reuther’s ‘The Hidden Game of Baseball: A Revolutionary Approach to Baseball and Its Statistics.’
+James inspired others to follow with their own ideas, algorithms, statistics, articles and books, like John Thorn, Pete Palmer and David Reuther’s ‘The Hidden Game of Baseball: A Revolutionary Approach to Baseball and Its Statistics.’
 The flood of new information continued to evolve in the ’90s and accelerated from there.